T0mm1-byte/ctf-writeups/ACSC/An4lyz3_1t/writeup.md

 This is a common frequency for UART using 57600 as baudrate.

-It's probably UART also because the signal is high in idle and goes to low before send 8 bits.
+It's probably UART also because the signal is high in idle and goes to low before sending 8 bits.

 In this case we see that the bit sent are 9 beacuse there's also a parity bit.